Northern Spain: Basque Country to Madrid

 Included meal: Breakfast

-• View the Royal Palace, Spain’s largest royal residence
+- View the Royal Palace, Spain’s largest royal residence and a Baroque stunner complete with grand facades and sprawling gardens.

-• Explore the Prado, a world-class art museum that began as the private collection of the Spanish monarchy and is home to the works of Goya, Velásquez, and more
+- Explore the Prado, a world-class art museum that began as the private collection of the Spanish monarchy and contains works by Goya, Velázquez, Rubens, and Bosch.

 Day 13: Free day in Madrid